 Heritage & Health Series Program

-Please join us throughout November for our events planned around Native American history and culture, including an indigenous healing drumming meditation in our new BIPOC Multicultural Center; events with music and food, and talks with Native American artists and educators.
+Please join us throughout November for events planned around Native American history and culture, with music, food and talks with Native American artists and educators.

 Please view all our events listed here and mark your calendars for those that you can attend.
 We look forward to seeing you there!